marto/aem-versioned-assets/README.md

-# Verssioned Assets
+# Adobe Experience Manager (AEM) Verssioned Assets
+A good web-performance practice is to make web assets that rarely change to be cached for a very long time.
+By increasing the "cacheability" of a site, it's performance / speed will naturaly increase.
+The web assets (think all css, js, fonts and iconography) of your site can typically be cached in a CDN, Apache Dispatcher and most importantly on the client's browser.
+The longer the better.
-A good practice is to make assets that never change longed lived to increase the cachability of your site.
-This project adds a versioned fingerprint to paths and rewrites all html output to reference any assets in the directory via a versioned fingerprinted URL.
-For example supose you have /etc/designs/myproject where you keep all your iconography css and javascript.
-You setup "Versioned Assets" to rewrite

-    `/etc/designs/myproject/clientlibs/core.css`  to `/etc/designs/myproject/v-9-v/clientlibs/core.css` and use the versioned assets to bump
+This project transparently adds a versioned fingerprint to all configured paths (usualy your design/clientlibs path) and rewrites all html output to reference these assets via the fingerprinted URL.
+For example suppose you house all your iconograpy, css and js of your site in "/etc/designs/weretail".
+When configured, any html output genereated by AEM will rewrite your css, js links from `/etc/designs/weretail/clientlibs/core.css` to `/etc/designs/weretail/v-9-v/clientlibs/core.css` where the /v-9-v/ is the unique fingerprint that will change on every deployment.
+Any iconography, fonts etc references from the css / javascript should use relative path and thus all iconography will also benefit from being able to be cached forever.

-the entire directory on every deploy.
-All html output will be rewritted to use the fingerprinted URL transparently.
+## Full Example
+TODO

+## Setup & Install
+TODO

+### Project Struture

 ```
 .